 National Hockey League

 Among the Big Four of North American professional sports leagues, the NHL itself is a Butt Monkey, especially under Gary Bettman's tenure as commissioner.
-Since Bettman became commissioner in 1993, the league suffered from three work stoppages, losing the entire 2004-05 season and nearly losing the other two strike-affected seasons (1994-95 & 2012-13).
+Since Bettman became commissioner in 1993, the league suffered from three work stoppages, losing the entire 2004-05 season and came very close to losing the other two strike-affected seasons (1994-95 & 2012-13).
 Also, many teams, primarily those based in warm-weather markets, are financially struggling; many hockey purists blame the 1990s expansion and relocation into the Sunbelt for the league's financial hardships as well as diluting the talent pool.

 The Jackets embarked on their lockout-shortened 2013 campaign with a horrid 5-12-2 record.
 Then, they made a dramatic turnaround in the second half of the season, going 19-5-5 (for 43 points) the rest of the way.
 Not even the Presidents' Trophy-winning Chicago Blackhawks did that well over that stretch.
 However, it wasn't enough, as the Jackets missed the final playoff spot on a tiebreaker.

 The first year they made the playoffs, they had to go up against the defending champion Detroit Red Wings.
 The Wings outscored the Jackets by a brutal 12-2 in the first 3 games, but Columbus almost forced overtime in Game 4...only for Detroit to score the series-clinching goal with 57 seconds left in regulation.
 The Blue Jackets finally won a playoff game on their second try in 2014 against the Pittsburgh Penguins; however, the Blue Jackets fell in the first round in 6 games.